Abhi551/home_automation/README.md

 #home_automation this project includes the working program files to operate on home controlled system created by co-workers using aurdino system
+we have our main file which is going to run all the modules namely 1.
+SmartApi 2.
+Facial 3.
+Sentiment Analysis , all these three will be combined to work in home automation , a small prototype of IOT that is already implemented during the period of intern.